awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 ### `ParallelClusterInstancePolicy` using `awsbatch`<a name="parallelclusterinstancepolicy-batch"></a>

-The following example sets the `ParallelClusterInstancePolicy`, using `awsbatch` as the scheduler\.
+The following example sets the `ParallelClusterInstancePolicy` using `awsbatch` as the scheduler\.
 You must include the same policies that are assigned to the `BatchUserRole` that is defined in the AWS Batch AWS CloudFormation nested stack\.
 The `BatchUserRole` ARN is provided as a stack output\.
-Here is an overview of the required permissions:
+The following example is an overview of the required permissions:

 ```
 {